Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.44β:
+ * Fix rare crash when bot tries to shoot tripmine with MP5

 1.43:
  * Bots do not attack breakable objects or monsters with huge amount of health